giulianoberteo/vcdNetworksRedeploy/README.md

 VS_TYPE         = Type of network.
 Possible values: VS_EDGE, VS_APP, VS_ISOLATED

-The -Exclude option accepted values are: <vApp, OrgVdc, Edge>
+The -Exclude option accepted values are: vApp,OrgVdc,Edge

-The -Orgs option takes a list of Organizations or <all> can be used to include all organizations
+The -Orgs option takes a list of Organizations or "all" can be used to include all organizations

 # CSV Examples
 ORG02,N/A,ORG01-VSE01,VS_EDGE,edge-1                        <--- vShield Edge